Resolving Exposure to Secondhand Smoke In Apartments and Condos

 3) Examine the lease

-Some activities often regulated or prohibited in a lease include anything that may cause annoyance, irritation, or health problems to other residents.
+Leases may prohibit anything that may cause annoyance, irritation, or health problems to other residents.
 Common examples are playing music too loudly, having late-night parties, storing paint or other flammable materials, and others.
 Does your lease prohibit nuisances or activities that limit “the peaceful enjoyment” in your dwelling?
 Such clauses in a lease may help achieve a smoke-free policy.
-Condominiums and HOA rules may require a vote of the majority of the owners and/or Board approval to institute a no-smoking policy.
+Condominiums and HOA rules may require a vote of most of the owners and/or Board approval to institute a no-smoking policy.
 GASP provides some tips for condominiums and HOAs here.

 4) Obtain medical documentation